This page is a work in progress! Remember that this website contains unofficial information that has not been approved by Brighton.

 These fields relate to the person completing the report, not the guest.

-- Name.
+- Form Completed By.
 This is the name of the person who completed the incident report.

-- Date.
+- Report Completion Date.
 This is the date the incident report was completed.

 - Signature.
 This is the signature of the person who completed the incident report.